dotnet/roslyn/docs/contributing/API Review Process.md

 # API Review Process

-.NET has a long standing history of taking API usability extremely seriously.
+.NET has a long-standing history of taking API usability extremely seriously.
 Thus, we generally review every single API that is added to the product.
 This page discusses how we conduct design reviews for the Roslyn components.

 ## Which APIs should be reviewed?